systemetric/robocon-website/about/contact.md

 ---
 # Contact

 You can contact Hills Road Robotics by emailing [robotics@hrsfc.ac.uk](mailto:robotics@hrsfc.ac.uk).
+Please note that responses may be slower outside of term time.

 You can find us on [Facebook](https://www.facebook.com/systemetric/), [Twitter](https://twitter.com/SystemetricLabs), or [Instagram](https://https://https://www.instagram.com/hr.robotics/).